 Ancient Egypt relied on agriculture provided by the Nile river for life.
 Bread and beer were used to pay soldiers and the estimated 100,000 workers that built the pyramids.
 It was the currency between businesses, and central to offerings made to the gods and dead ancestors.

-When the Nile flooded too much or too little crops would fail to flourish and there was little bread and beer.
+When the Nile flooded too much or too little crops would fail to flourish and there were little bread and beer.
 This meant the gods were unhappy and often caused turmoil in Egyptian society.

 7. Akhenaten’s revolution

 Ancient Egypt had as many as 2000 different religious deities ranging from Osiris the god of the Underworld to Thoth, the god of scribes and knowledge.
-In the 18th Dynasty this briefly changed when Akhenaten started a revolution by changing state religion to worship the sun disc Aten.
+In the 18th Dynasty, this briefly changed when Akhenaten started a revolution by changing state religion to worship the sun disc Aten.